ValenciaArcega/my-brain/development-course/notes-typescript.md

 ## Interfaces

-> To define the contract of an object, the structure , not knowing the inside
+> To define the contract of an object, the structure (properties and methods), is like the elephant shadow, not knowing the inside.
+99% are interchangeable with types

 ```ts
 interface Person {